-3.5 Actions and Measures in the Strategic Plan of 2018
+3.5 Actions and Measures in the Strategic Plan of 2019

 Here follows a comprehensive review of the Centre's Strategic Plan for the period.
-According to Board Decision 22/17 (ICR Strategic Plan 2018-), some activities in the plan were given priority over others.
+According to the Board's Decision on the ICR Strategic Plan, some activities in the plan were given priority over others.
 In the review below these priority activities are marked with a ().